cs124/pa0-jupyter-tutorial/platform/MacOS.md

 If your personal computer is running MacOS and you plan to use it for this class, you're in the right place!

+## Part 0: Setup for Apple M1, M2, M3 Chips

+If you have an M1, M2, or M3 Chip, you need to do a bit of additional setup first.
+If you do not fall into this category (i.e. you have an Intel Chip), please skip this part and go to Part 1.

+During this Part, we will be downloading Steam to download Rosetta so that we can use miniconda for Intel chips.
+There are some issues when creating the necessary cs124 virtual environment using Apple M1,M2,M3 chips so this helps avoid these issues.

+1. Install Steam for Mac at: https://store.steampowered.com/about/
+2. After completion of the download, you will be prompted to add Steam to your Applications folder.
+Drag Steam into the Applications Folder as prompted.
+3. Open Steam by double-clicking the logo.
+If you see a MacOS error popup stating "steam_osx is damaged", just close the error popup and move to Step 4.
+4. Go to your Applications Folder and open Steam by double clicking it.
+5. You may receive prompts from MacOS asking if you are sure that you would like to open Steam, keep hitting "Open" on these until Steam actually launches.
+6. You should eventually see Steam downloading updates.
+Once this downloading is complete, you should reach a login portion.
+Once you have reached the login portion, you have finished Part 0.

 ## Part 1: Installing Miniconda

 1. Install miniconda with Python 3.8.
 Download the Python 3.8 miniconda installer from here: